github/docs/content/development/contributing-to-osmand/translating-osmand.md

 title: How to Translate OsmAnd - We Need Your Assistance!
 versions: '*'
 ---

+# How to Translate OsmAnd - We Need Your Assistance!

 We really appreciate your help translating OsmAnd!
 Providing display text translations is not very complicated, the preferred way to provide string translations is described here: [OsmAnd @ Hosted Weblate](https://hosted.weblate.org/projects/osmand/).

 * If a language you would like to help translating into is not yet listetd there, please open an issue [here](https://github.com/osmandapp/Osmand/issues) (requires a github account).